Skip to main content

 Tuples

 A tuple is an ordered collection of values of arbitrary types.
 Tuples are created with (...) and may have zero or more elements.
-Tuples are useful for representing a single value (i.e., ()) and for grouping multiple values together.
 The type of a tuple is simply the tuple of the types of each element.

 Lists

 A list can also be created from a different list using a spread.
-The spread must appear as the very last entry in the list.
+There can be at most one spread, which must appear as the last entry in the list.

 Expressions